-As of the close of business on January 4, 2002, there were outstanding 10,216,688 shares of common stock, par value \$.05 per share, which is the only outstanding class of stock of the Company.
+At the close of business on July 7, 2003, the record date, there were 10,216,688 shares of the Company's common stock, par value \$.05 per share, outstanding.
+The common stock is the only outstanding class of capital stock of the Company.
 Holders of common shares are entitled to one vote for each share held on the record date with respect to all matters that may be brought before the meeting.
-The record date for determining the shareholders entitled to vote at the 2002 annual meeting is January 4, 2002.
 There is no cumulative voting for directors.